 23 Sep A Road Trip Across Corsica’s Mountains and Villages

 Don’t get me wrong.
 I still love mingling with locals on the bus, the train or the boat, especially in faraway countries with a totally different culture.
-However, truth is that in some places getting around by public transportation means seeing very little and hiring a car is almost paramount.
+However, truth is that in some places getting around by public transportation means seeing very little and hiring a car is almost paramount

 Corsica is one of those places, and only by car (or motorbike or, if you’re not scared by steep climbs, by bike), one can discover the contrasts of the Ile de Beauté as the island is often called in French.

 I had visited Corsica several times before, but it was a few years I hadn’t been back and was keen to set foot again in one of my favorite spots in the Mediterranean.
-It was the perfect destination for a road trip to explore hidden corners of the island I hadn’t visited before.
+It was the perfect destination for a road trip to explore the hidden corners of the island I hadn’t visited before.

 It’s hard not to fall in love with Corsica because the island has it all (or almost).
 Breathtaking beaches with crystal-clear water, jaw-dropping mountain sceneries, delightful small villages where time seems to have stopped, beautiful forests and rivers, all in an area of about 8,800 sqm.

-Leg 1: Ajaccio to Sartène
+Day 1 – Ajaccio to Sartène

 From Ajaccio airport, I went directly to the car rental boot where everything went smoothly.
 In a matter of minutes, I picked up my car and started my road trip heading south and inland, to Sartène.

-Perched atop a rock, with its medieval structure, narrow alleys and granite houses, Sartène somehow epitomizes the essence of Corsica: secluded, introverted, sometimes even a little rough, although also capable of great warmth.
+Perched atop a rock, with its medieval structure, narrow alleys, and granite houses, Sartène somehow epitomizes the essence of Corsica: secluded, introverted, sometimes even a little rough, although also capable of great warmth.

-Leg 2: Sartène, Zonza, Bavella
+Day 2 – Sartène, Zonza, Bavella

 Crossing the pretty village of Zonza, the winding road toward the mountains rewarded me with stunning views.
-Here and there, I spotted wild pigs walking alongside the road, sometimes even indifferently laying on the pavement and slowly moving away as I approached.
+Here and there, I spotted wild pigs walking alongside the road, sometimes even laying unconcerned on the pavement and slowly moving away as I approached.